mcc-prior-art/mcc-layer/README.md

 ## Reference Implementation Status

-MCC-Core is currently provided as a reference implementation and open protocol draft.
+MCC-Core is currently provided as a reference architecture and open protocol draft.

 It is intended for: